 Deduct the correct amounts

-Income tax is one of the deductions made on an employee’s salary or wages.
+Deduct the correct amounts for income tax and retirement funds.
 Be sure to deduct the right amount for each pay period based on your employee’s earnings.

-Online payroll software can automatically do these calculations, so invest in a tool that makes it simple for you.
+Online payroll software can automatically do these calculations for you.